openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/annotations/annotations.rst

 Annotations in .d.ets Files
 ===========================

-Annotations can be defined in .d.ets and used if imported.
+Annotations can be defined in .d.ets file and used in the same file or any other module if imported.

 .. code-block:: typescript
    :linenos: